-The Company is pleased to present its first annual Environmental, Social and Governance Report ("ESG Report") to demonstrate its commitment to sustainable development.
-This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide ("the Guide") of Hong Kong Stock Exchange, which covers two subject areas, Environmental and Social.
+The Company is pleased to present its annual Environmental, Social and Governance Report ("ESG Report") to demonstrate its commitment to sustainable development.
+This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide of Hong Kong Stock Exchange.